-The term 'sharing nudes and semi-nudes' is used to mean the sending or posting of nude or semi-nude images, videos or live streams of/by young people under the age of 18.
+The term 'sharing nudes and semi-nudes' is used to mean the sending or posting of nude or seminude images, videos or live streams of/by young people under the age of 18.
 Creating and sharing nudes and semi-nudes of under-18s (including those created and shared with consent) is illegal which makes responding to incidents complex.

-The UKCIS Sharing nudes and semi-nudes: advice for education settings working with children and young people'quidance outlines how schools and colleges should respond to all incidents of consensual and non-consensual image sharing, and should be read and understood by DSLs working will all age groups, not just older learners.
+The UKCIS Sharing nudes and semi-nudes: advice for education settings working with children and young people'guidance outlines how schools and colleges should respond to all incidents of consensual and non-consensual image sharing, and should be read and understood by DSLs working will all age groups.